 <Experimental Setting> Specifies whether the last Executor accepting jobs is allowed to reject jobs.
 That will result in the behaviour that it is possible for jobs to pile-up on RabbitMQ.
-It may be necessary to increase the
+It may be necessary to increase the com.knime.server.job.default_load_timeout and the com.knime.explorer.job.load_timeout in the Analytics Platform to ensure sensible behaviour.
+The default is false, which emulates the behaviour before the setting was added.

 When using an automatic scaling setup, jobs that are waiting for an Executor to start, might run into timeouts.
-The default wait time for a job to be loaded by an Executor can be increased by setting the com.knime.server.job.default\load\timeout option in the server configuration as described in section Server configuration files and options.
+The default wait time for a job to be loaded by an Executor can be increased by setting the com.knime.server.job.default_load_timeout option in the server configuration as described in section Server configuration files and options.